 Before investing in a program of expansion, you need to reassess all the factors that influenced your decision to start the business.
 This would include reviewing the competition, conducting market research, preparing a sound budget, and ensuring the continuity and quality of your supply chain.
 For instance, it’s no good, increasing production rates in a manufacturing company without the systems in place to package and deliver the extra products.

-Various factors may have changed that could affect the chances of success with the expansion, for example, a new competitor, increased costs for raw materials, or technological advances.
+Various other factors may have changed that could affect the chances of success with the expansion, for example, a new competitor, increased costs for raw materials, or technological advances.
 Some people decide to use software similar to seed to sale software if they run a cannabis-related business.
 These factors can be positive as well as negative, such as reduced costs for materials and logistics when dealing with higher quantities, or a change in the market that makes your product more desirable.

 You need to review all your systems to ensure the security is as watertight as possible.
 You may well need to invest in collaborative working or sharing confidential information safely, using cloud-based tools and secure, protected facilities.
 Breaches in security are some of the most damaging events a business can endure, so ensuring your systems and staff can manage the new workload is essential.
 If you aren’t sure how to test your security, you should get a company that can offer IT support Indianapolis to do it for you.